neuralml/neuralml.github.io/joinus_ox.md

 #### Master and undergrad students

 <header class="masthead text-justify" style="font-size:120%">
-If you are a masters or undergrad student at the University of Bristol, please contact us to discuss possible projects.
+If you are a masters or undergrad student at the University of Oxford, please contact us to discuss possible projects.
 We always have a range of exciting projects at the intersection of neuroscience and machine learning.</header>
 <br>